 What if, even after all that, your boss still doesn’t bite?
 You have two options.
 First, you can move on.
 You never know if your boss will come back in six months or a year and announce, “I’ve been thinking.
 Let’s go with that CRM you suggested.”

 Your second option is to propose a trial run.
-Most CRMs offer a 30-day free trial (or get a 45-day promo code here) so your team can try out all the features and test the fit without any cost.
+Most CRMs offer a free trial so your team can try out all the features and test the fit without any cost.

 “A trial allows you to compare the new CRM solution directly against your existing one to get a real apples-to-apples view of impact,” Bucholtz said.